Pipeline YAML Reference#

 auto-cancel strategy is set, the newest pipeline in a queue will:

-- cancel all queued pipelines in a queue before self
+- cancel all older pipelines in a queue

-- stop any running pipeline in a queue before self
+- stop any running older pipelines in a queue

-This will make new pipelines start running as soon as possible while still making sure that pipelines from the same queue are not run in parallel.
+This will make new pipelines start running immediately, while making sure that pipelines from the same queue are not run in parallel.

 If a queued